Vans: Recent history

-Event sponsorship
+In August 2025, Vans appointed singer-songwriter SZA as its first‑ever Artistic Director in a multi‑year creative partnership.

+Partnerships

 Since 1999, Vans has sponsored and supported Warped Tour, the longest-running touring music festival to date in North America.
 In 2001, Warped Tour was rebranded as Vans Warped Tour.

 Vans became the title sponsor of the US Open of Surfing in Huntington Beach, California, in 2014, and in 2010, the company sponsored the Duct Tape Invitational.

 In 2022, to commence the US Open of Surfing period, Vans hosted the BMX Waffle Cup, a freestyle BMX invitational tournament.
 Their Huntington Beach skate park's course was modified by BMX riders for the tournament, and was themed after the US Open.

 Public skate parks

-Vans opened its first skate park in 1998 at The Outlets at Orange, in Orange, California.
+Vans opened its first skatepark in 1998 at The Outlets at Orange, in Orange, California.
 It features a 20,000 sqft indoor street course, 12 ft deep combo pool, area for amateurs, mini ramps, outdoor street course, and arcade.
 The park was updated in 2009.
 It has remained closed since March 2020, when BMX rider Tyler Kanarr died after sustaining major injuries in the park.

 The company built its second skate park in Huntington Beach, California, which opened to the public in 2010.
 It includes a 17,500 sqft skate bowl and a 25,000 sqft skate plaza.
 The park is 42,500 sqft, and Vans pays the city US$1 per year for its 20-year lease.

 There is a skate park in London, in The Old Vic Tunnels, called House of Vans.

-In pop culture
+In popular culture

 Vans' shoes have often been customized cosmetically by wearers, with many of their painting and drawing patterns being adopted by the company for their official models.
 Most notably, the checkerboard pattern, popular in ska and punk culture, was adopted after the company noticed skateboarders drawing it on their shoes.

-In 1982, Sean Penn wore a pair of Vans checkerboard slip-ons as character Jeff Spicoli in Fast Times at Ridgemont High.
+Vans reached nationwide popularity when, in 1982, Sean Penn wore a pair of Vans checkerboard slip-ons as character Jeff Spicoli in Fast Times at Ridgemont High.

 In 2016, the internet meme "Damn Daniel", featuring California teen Daniel Lara wearing Vans, went viral.
 In appreciation, the company gave Lara a lifetime supply of Vans shoes.

+The Major League Baseball pitcher Michael Lorenzen grew up skateboarding with Vans.
+As of 2023, he plays baseball wearing customized Vans UltraRange Exos with cleats, rather than traditional baseball shoes.
+On August 9, 2023, Lorenzen became the first pitcher to throw a no-hitter in Vans; the Vans will be displayed in the National Baseball Hall of Fame.